-We make good students better!
+We Make Good Students Better!
 Tutoring is free and students may begin using services at any point in the semester.
 Learning Assistants -- most of whom are current or former Cuyamaca students, themselves - help students adapt to college, learn course skills and content, refine general study skills and strategies, and become more confident, independent learners.

-Tutoring is offered in a variety of formats through the Academic Resource Center (ARC), the STEM Achievement Center, and the Writing Center course and student need.
-For more information and current hours, please, visit the website at: www.cuyamaca.edu/tutoring
+Tutoring is offered in a variety of formats through the Academic Resource Center (ARC), the STEM Achievement Center, and the Writing Center depending on the course and student need.
+For more information and current hours, please visit the website at: www.cuyamaca.edu/tutoring or email at cuyamaca.tutoring@gcccd.edu.